FGBASTANTE/Residuals_Matter/README.md

 # Residuals_Matter

-- This notebook provides a practical walkthrough of the essential components of Exploratory Data Analysis and Predictive Modelling.
+This notebook provides a practical walkthrough of the essential components of Exploratory Data Analysis and Predictive Modelling.
 The techniques showcased are fundamental for transforming raw data into actionable insights.

+<i>Fernando García Bastante<br>
+Universidade de Vigo<br>
+For Educational Purposes</i>

 ---
 ## 🎯 Objective